thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Relative Power Levels.md

 > going into her OWL exams.
 She, unlike the more central characters, truly had to work
 > *really hard* to get through those and into NEWT classes.

+### Bones

+#### Susan

+Susan represents a slightly stronger average student.
+Her scores are slightly shifted towards offence and defense, as befitting someone who comes from a family that [Riddle] felt the need to attack personally.
+However, with an average of 6.77, she does not have the history-making scores that characters like [Dumbledore] or [Harry] do.

+[Riddle]: </Harrypedia/people/Riddle/Tom_Marvolo/>

+[Dumbledore]: </Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/>

+[Harry]: </Harrypedia/people/Potter/Harry_James/>

 ### Delacour

 #### Fleur